J.D. Mireles James

 - Rigorous numerical methods and computer assisted proof in analysis, especially constructive a-posteriori existence (or "shadowing") theorems for invariant manifolds, connecting dynamics, and chaotic motions.

-Seminar: Professor Erik Lundberg and I organize the Analysis and Applications Seminar in the Department of Mathematical Sciences at FAU.
-Here is a link to the seminar page:
+Professor Erik Lundberg and I organize the Analysis and Applications Seminar in the Department of Mathematical Sciences at FAU.
+For this and other seminar activities at FAU see the department calendar: